wullerot/django-minimalist-cms/README.md

 # django-mini-cms

-The minimalist cms, with four plugable base core modules.
+The minimalist cms, with four plugable core modules.
 That are

 - A toolbar for your frontend, allows login/logout, and model editing directly in the frontend
 - A dynamic content framework, for hierarchical content on any model, always based on the same content types